 No Organization, except joint associations, shall maintain an external bank account.

 All financial transactions by an Organization are subject to the approval of the Vice-President Finance and Council.

+All financial transactions of the AUS must comply with the Sustainability and Ethical Procurement By-laws.

 All revenues received (cash and cheque) shall be turned into the AUS office immediately.